JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 # Document Processing API with Web UI

 > **⚠️ IMPORTANT FOR REVIEWERS**: Running Ollama in a container with CPU-only will be noticeably slow.
-For better performance, install Ollama directly on your host machine and use `docker-compose -f docker-compose.docker.ollama.yml up -d` instead of the default docker-compose file.
+For better performance, install Ollama directly on your host machine and use the default `docker-compose up -d` command, which is already configured to use your host's Ollama installation.
 Host machine installation typically provides easier GPU access and significantly faster response times.
 See the ["Using Host Machine's Ollama"](#using-host-machines-ollama) section for details.

 A complete RAG (Retrieval-Augmented Generation) system that processes documents, stores their embeddings in ChromaDB, and generates AI responses based on the most relevant content.
 The system includes both an API backend and a web-based user interface.